plexescor/HPR/README.md

   <img src="./assetsgithub/timeline.png" alt="HPR Day Construction Timeline" width="800"/>
 </p>

-### Key Timeline Features:
+**Key timeline features:**

 - **Scrollable & Zoomable Viewports**: Focus on specific intervals or view the entire day.
-Click presets to zoom in to `1h`, `3h`, or `8h` views, or zoom out to `24h` and `All Day` views.
+Click presets to zoom into `1h`, `3h`, or `8h` views, or zoom out to `24h` and `All Day` spans.
-- **Adaptive Hour Markers**: Timeline axis markers dynamically calculate and adjust.
-For zoomed modes (`1h`, `3h`, `8h`), they place markers at every 1-hour interval.
-For high-span modes (`24h` and `All Day`), they space markers every 3 hours (`00:00`, `03:00`, `06:00 AM/PM`, etc.) to prevent overlapping text and maintain an elegant, readable design.
+- **Adaptive Hour Markers**: Axis markers dynamically adjust spacing based on zoom level.
+Zoomed modes place markers every hour; high-span modes space them every 3 hours to prevent overlapping text.
-- **Continuity Gap Capping**: If HPR is closed (e.g. you shutdown your PC or close HPR and reopen it 5 hours later), a naive timeline would stretch the last active app across the entire 5-hour gap.
-HPR's timeline reconstruction engine detects focus gaps and transitions to `Unknown`/system downtime, capping the last active application segment to a maximum of **1 minute** duration to keep your logs accurate.
+- **Continuity Gap Capping**: If HPR is closed or your computer is off for a period, a naive timeline would stretch the last active app across the entire gap.
+HPR detects focus gaps and caps the preceding active segment to a maximum of 1 minute upon transitioning to Unknown states.
-- **Live HPR Tracking**: The tracking engine includes HPR itself as a tracked application, giving you visibility into the time you spend customizing goals, reviewing patterns, or managing extensions.
+- **Live HPR Tracking**: HPR tracks itself as an application, giving you visibility into time spent configuring goals or managing extensions.
-- **Hover Micro-interactions**: Hover your cursor over any timeline block to view its details instantly.
-The status panel updates dynamically with the application's aliased name, exact active duration, and start/end time range, removing the need for manual clicks.
+- **Hover Micro-interactions**: Hover over any timeline block to view its details.
+The status panel updates with the application's aliased name, exact active duration, and start/end time range.

 ---

 ## Advanced Pattern Analysis

 Go beyond basic daily statistics with HPR's multi-day correlation engine.
-Under the **Insights** tab, HPR processes your historical database files to extract **9 advanced cross-day metrics** that help you understand your work habits, distractions, and focus zones over time:
+Under the **Insights** tab, HPR processes your historical database files to extract **9 advanced cross-day metrics**:

-1. **Escape Pattern**: Calculates the average number of times you switch directly from a primary work application (e.g., VS Code) to distraction/browser apps per day.
+1. **Escape Pattern**: Average daily switches from your primary work application to distraction/browser apps.
-2. **Return Rate**: Computes the percentage of times you immediately bounce back to your work application after a browser escape, measuring your distraction recovery resilience.
+2. **Return Rate**: Percentage of times you immediately bounce back to your work app after a browser escape.
-3. **Average Focus Session**: Analyzes your timeline to determine the average duration of uninterrupted focus stretches before switching windows.
+3. **Average Focus Session**: Average duration of uninterrupted focus stretches before switching windows.
-4. **Most Distracted Day**: Aggregates switches across all logged days to pinpoint the day of the week with the highest average multitasking frequency.
+4. **Most Distracted Day**: The day of the week with the highest average multitasking frequency across all logged data.
-5. **Productive Days**: Tracks the number of days during the current week where your hourly switch frequency remained below the focus threshold.
+5. **Productive Days**: Days during the current week where your hourly switch frequency stayed below the focus threshold.
-6. **Screen Time vs Average**: Compares today's cumulative screen time against your N-day historical average to show whether you are overworking or taking it easy.
+6. **Screen Time vs Average**: Today's cumulative screen time compared against your N-day historical average.
-7. **Focus Dip Hour**: Identifies the specific hour of the day where your application switches spike most consistently, identifying your daily energy crashes.
+7. **Focus Dip Hour**: The hour of the day where your switches spike most consistently across days.
-8. **Deep Work Before Noon**: The percentage of days where your longest uninterrupted focus session kicks off in the morning (before 12:00 PM local time).
+8. **Deep Work Before Noon**: Percentage of days where your longest focus session began before 12:00 PM local time.
-9. **Weekend vs Weekday**: Measures the percentage difference in work-app usage between weekdays and weekends, showing how well you separate work from leisure.
+9. **Weekend vs Weekday**: Percentage difference in work-app usage between weekdays and weekends.

+> [!NOTE]
+> Work and browser applications are automatically resolved from your historical data or can be explicitly overridden in `config.csv`.

 ---

+## Theme Management

+HPR supports external themes loaded dynamically at runtime.
+No recompilation needed.

+Themes live in:
+- **Linux**: `~/.config/HPR/themes/`
+- **Windows**: `%APPDATA%\HPR\HPR_Config\themes\`

+Each theme is a subfolder containing an `app-window.slint` (the layout), an optional `metadata.csv` (name, version info), and up to 9 preview images (`1.png` through `9.png`).

+The **Themes View** in the sidebar shows all discovered themes with a horizontal preview carousel, description, version info, and apply/refresh controls.
+Applying a theme reloads the Slint component live with no restart.
+Selecting **default** reverts to the built-in layout.

+> [!WARNING]
+> Theme management requires `use-interpreter,true` in `config.csv`.
+Interpreter mode increases RAM usage by 20-50% due to Slint's runtime compiler and decoded preview image buffers.

+For a starting point, download the [Minimal Boilerplate Theme](https://hpr-cpp.netlify.app/assets/boilerplate-theme.zip).
+Full theme authoring guide at [hpr-cpp.netlify.app/themes.html](https://hpr-cpp.netlify.app/themes.html).

+---

 ## Extensions

 HPR ships with a built-in **Sandboxed Lua 5.4 Extension Engine**.
-Designed to be **beginner-friendly and approachable**, you can get started instantly — just drop a `.lua` file into your extensions folder and HPR loads it automatically on the next launch.
-No compilers, no package managers, no boilerplate, and no restart required after placing the file.
+Drop a `.lua` file into your extensions folder and HPR loads it automatically.
+No compilers, no package managers, no boilerplate.

 Each extension runs in its own isolated VM on a dedicated background thread, completely decoupled from the main tracking and rendering pipelines.
 A slow or misbehaving extension cannot block HPR's core loop or freeze the UI.

 **What you can do with extensions:**
-- Read the currently active window in real time (beginner-friendly!)
+- Read the currently active window in real time
 - Run shell commands and query the HPR database directly
 - Register fully custom window detection backends for compositors HPR doesn't natively support
 - Subscribe to HPR's internal event bus and react to state changes
 - Build interactive custom UI panels that render inside HPR via Slint callback bindings
-- **Function Overriding (Advanced)**: Intercept, block, or modify 26+ core C++ functions directly from Lua (e.g., intercepting window validation, customizing how active windows are processed, blocking notifications, etc.)
+- **Function Overriding (Advanced)**: Intercept, block, or modify 26+ core C++ functions directly from Lua
-- AND MUCH MORE INSANE STUFF like impersonating ActivtyWatch client to feed the received data into HPR

-### **And yes, you can run [Budget Doom](https://github.com/plexescor/HPR-Extensions) (software rendering only).**
+- AND yes, you can run [Budget Doom](https://github.com/plexescor/HPR-Extensions) (software rendering only)

 <p align="center">
   <img src="./assetsgithub/extensions.png" alt="HPR Extensions" width="800"/>